rosa-abf/abf-doc/content/v1/buildlists.md

 By this request you can publish build list.
 Only build list with status build complete (0), publishing error (8000) or tests failed (11000) can be published.<br/>
 Admin of platform/repository has access to publish build list again with status published (6000).<br/>
-Be careful: secondary publication will be able to break relationships in the repository!
+Be careful: secondary publication will be able to break relationships in the repository!<br/>
+All extra build lists should be published before publishing this build list!

     PUT /api/v1/build_lists/:id/publish.json